buckning/myzappi/README.md

 * Create new REST API with Open security
 * Create POST method for the API and deploy it

+* Create `loginUrl` environment variable with the API endpoint for myzappi-login lambda

 ## Add Alexa trigger to lambda manually
 * Copy skillID from Alexa Skill and copy into new Alexa Trigger in Lambda
 * Add Lambda Function ARN to endpoints in Alexa skill configuration